HCI, CSCW, Labor, Social Computing

-I am a doctoral candidate in the Information Science department at Cornell University.
-My research falls in the intersection of Human Computer Interaction (HCI), Computer Science (CS), and Development Sociology.
-I study and design technologies that minimize inequities in digital labor, especially for underserved communities.
-I take a mixed-methods approach with an aim to translate my research insights into impactful technological solutions.
+designing ways to improve their work outcomes in the United States and globally.
+I take a mixed-methods approach.
 You can read my work in leading conferences, including CHI, CSCW, ICTD, & COMPASS.
 All of my research has been generously funded by Engaged, Einaudi, and Mozilla grants.

-I also actively mentor under-represented students and provide research consultations for leading non-profits.
-Please feel free to send me an email at rv288 at cornell [dot] edu.
+I also actively mentor under-resourced students and provide research assistance for leading non-profits.
+Please feel free to send me an email at varanasi[dot]r at nyu [dot] edu.

-Will be working as student research intern at Google in responsible AI team starting this summer
+Apr'22: Will be working as student research intern at Google in responsible AI team starting this summer.

 Mar'22: Received honorable mention for our CHI'22 paper around women crowd workers.